midori01/PixelXpert/CanaryChangelog.md

 **canary-503**
+- Updated decimal format for data representation to use one decimal place.
+Added a check to handle zero values for formatted data.
+(Midori)

 **canary-502**
 - Completely overhauled the status bar icon injection logic.
 VoLTE/VoNR/VoWiFi icons are now intelligently inserted right next to the cellular signal indicator.
 (Midori)